fbpx

 • Sight or hearing problems

-• Longstanding conditions such as epilepsy or chronic fatigue
+• Chronic conditions such as epilepsy or chronic fatigue

 • Physical impairments or mobility difficulties.